kg583/music_disc/README.md

 ## How do I use this?

 Add the contents of `data/` to your pack.
 To add a custom item, assign it to one of the [20 Music Discs](https://minecraft.wiki/w/Music_Disc) (except `music_disc_5`, which serves as the base for all other discs).
 Provide your custom item to the player by providing the corresponding music disc, with the `jukebox_playable` component disabled and visual components (i.e. `item_name`, `item_model`) set to the item's resources.
+You'll also likely need to tweak `max_stack_size`.

 ```mcfunction
 /give @p minecraft:music_disc_13[!jukebox_playable,item_name="Your Item",item_model="your_pack:your_item"]